In part 3, we consider grazing and our options for the good doer.

-In some conditions, WSC levels in grass can reach up to 50% (dry matter)!
+In some conditions, WSC levels in the grass can reach up to 50% (dry matter)!
 This is significantly more than grass hay or haylage which can reach ~20%.
-Having knowledge of when these sugar levels are likely to be at their peak may help to inform better management for good doers and those prone to problems such as laminitis.
+Knowing when these sugar levels are likely to be at their peak may help to inform better management for good doers and those prone to problems such as laminitis.

 While these figures can sound scarily high, it is important to remember that while undesirable for some, sugar is by no means unnatural for horses.
-In fact, many working horses, of healthy body condition, tolerate sugar well.
-However, for those requiring a low sugar and ultimately low calorie diet, management of grazing is essential, although it is important to note that a completely sugar- free diet is an almost impossible goal.
-The best that can be achieved is to minimise sugar intake from forage (grass, hay, haylage), which is typically the largest contributor of sugar in the diet.
+In fact, many working horses of healthy body conditions, tolerate sugar well.
+However, for those requiring a low sugar and ultimately low-calorie diet, management of grazing is essential, although it is important to note that a completely sugar-free diet is an almost impossible goal.
+The best that can be achieved is minimising sugar intake from forage (grass, hay, haylage), typically the largest contributor of sugar in the diet.

 What impacts the WSC level in grass?

-There are many factors that influence the level of WSCs in grass and the same grass pasture can vary from year to year and even at different points throughout the day!
+Many factors influence the level of WSCs in grass, and the same grass pasture can vary from year to year and even at different points throughout the day!
 While there are no absolute guarantees, considering the following factors, which increase WSC levels may help to identify times of greatest potential intake.
 It is important to note that a lot of these factors have a common theme running through them – stress.
 When grass is under stress of any kind, WSC levels accumulate.

 - Temperature: Cold nights and bright sunny days.
-The risk of WSC accumulation increases during spring when grass is growing, when the night time temperature drops below 5°C and during the winter months, immediately after a hard frost or when grass is snow covered.
-In these conditions the plant is unable to use the WSCs for growth, which can lead to accumulation.
+The risk of WSC accumulation increases during spring when the grass is growing, when the night time temperature drops below 5°C, and during the winter months, immediately after a hard frost or when grass is snow-covered.
+In these conditions, the plant is unable to use the WSCs for growth, which can lead to accumulation.
 The risk increases further when these colder nights are coupled with bright sunny days.